DaemonAlex/EmergencyVehicleMenu/README.md

-# Police Vehicle Modification System for QBCore/QBX W Ox_lib for UI
+## Emergency Vehicle Modification System for QBCore/QBX via OX_LIB UI

-This FiveM resource enables a comprehensive vehicle modification system tailored to emergency vehicles.
-Designed for servers running the QBCore framework, it allows players with the police job to enhance their vehicle's performance and customize appearances through an intuitive menu.
-I'm still working on getting the mod upgrades working
----

 ## Requirements
 - **QBCore/QBX Framework**
 - **ox_lib**
-- **OxMysql** (MariaDB)
+- **OxMysql**

 ---

 ## Features

-- **Performance Upgrades**: Upgrade emergency vehicles to level 4 performance.
+- **Change Vehicle Extras**: Ada and remove up to 20 Veh Extras
-- **Custom Skins**: Change vehicle appearances with customizable skins.
+- **Custom Skins**: Change vehicle liveries.
-- **Toggle Extras**: Enable or disable vehicle extras.
-- **Database Integration**: Save and retrieve modifications for persistence.
+- **Database Integration**: Save and retrieve modifications for user veh preference persistence.

 ---

+## COMMANDS
+ /modvehicle

+---

 ## Installation

 ### 1. Download the Resource
-Clone or download this repository into your `resources` folder.
+Clone or download this repository into your `resources` folder and ensure.

 ### 2. Set Up the Database
 Run the following SQL query in your database to create the `emergency_vehicle_mods` table: